Felteng/how-are-your-reactions/README.md

 - **The Footer**
     - The footer hold no specific information other than a watermark and the year the page was created.

+## Technologies

+- HTML
+    - HTML was used to create the structural elements of the website.

+- CSS
+    - CSS has been used to apply style and adjusting the layout of the HTML structure.

+- JavaScript
+    - JavaScript has been the tool used to create the functionality of the website.
+Everything from how the games function to being able to toggle the navbar on smaller devices.

+- Google Fonts
+    - Google Fonts was used to import the Yantramanav font featured throughout the webiste.

+- Font Awesome
+    - Font Awesome has seen use through importing icons to the page.
+Namely the Grid Game and Reaction Game icons in the navbar.

+- Favicon.io
+    - Favicon.io was used to obtain the websites favicon.

 ## Testing

+### Test Cases
+- Index / Grid Game

 ### Bugs
 | Bug    | Status      | Description | Solution |